Clean Drains Properly Through Hydro-Jetting

 What is the difference between snaking and Hydro Jetting my pipe?

-Hydro jet can clean pipes of up to 500 feet and uses up to 18 gallons of water per minute.
+Snaking, or cabling sewer pipes requires the use of steel cables with a blade cutter at the end that operates on an electric motor.
+The modern way to clean a drain is by the use of hydro jetting.
+For long-distance cleaning, this is the way to go.
+A hydro jet can clean pipes of up to 500 feet and use up to 18 gallons of water per minute.
 It has a pressure power of 4,000 pounds per square inch that effectively flushes buildup and debris from the pipes.